QamarQQ/CDDM/README.md

 ## Clone the repository

-Clone this github repository using:
+* Clone this github repository using:

       git clone https://github.com/bessagroup/CDDM.git

-## Install requirements

-Install PyTorch and all other requirements using:
+* Install PyTorch and all other requirements using:

       pip install -r requirements.txt